 How Microsoft made big conversion gains with small color tweaks

-Why design and color usage matters in conversion optimization
+Why design and color usage matters in conversion optimization.

 Some of the most impactful experiments run on high-traffic websites involve improvements in color.

 The right colors can mean the difference between a buy and a bounce.
 A prime example of this is a case study from Bing.
 Ron Kohavi, an expert in online experimentation and author of the book “Trustworthy Online Controlled Experiments” shared this experiment in a Harvard Business Review article.
+The test made subtle changes to the blue, black, and green on the Bing search results (Figure 1).

 The change increased revenue by $10 million per year.
 But why did such a “small” change lead to such a big increase?
 A few reasons are likely when you look closely at Figure 2.